SELECTION OF QUESTIONS AND ANSWERS

 I am proud and happy to say that we accepted all challenges so far, after considering the combat efficiency of our opponents and of ourselves.
 I am indeed gladder that without an exception, all our challengers withdrew their challenges.
 No fighting is better than fighting, even when we win.

-In the last challenge many years ago, I was sure that our instructors would have seriously injured, or even killed, the challenger. had the challenge not withdrawn by the challenger.
-Even if we had signed a life-death agreement, there would still be trouble for us if we killed the challengerw
+In the last challenge many years ago, I was sure that our instructors would have seriously injured, or even killed, the challenger had the challenge not withdrawn by the challenger.
+Even if we had signed a life-death agreement, there would still be trouble for us if we killed the challenger.

 But we would have to kill him if he persisted on with the challenge.
 I knew it was a lose-lose situation, but we had no choice if forced into this situation.